 Underlying Fleischman’s warning to Republicans, and the reluctance of some Democrats to join Brown, is uncertainty about the political fallout as emission allowances become more expensive and costs make their way into consumer prices.

-Democratic legislators have already voted this year for Brown’s plan to sharply increase direct gas taxes, a plan that polls say is unpopular with voters.
+Democratic legislators have already voted this year for Brown’s plan to sharply increase direct gas taxes, one that polls say is unpopular with voters.
 A repeal measure could be on the ballot next year and one Democratic senator who voted for gas taxes, Sen. Josh Newman, faces a recall campaign.

 Brown evidently believes the new bill will overcome all of that and give him the symbolic win he so earnestly, and perhaps desperately, wants.